fsmi/rpcd/README.md

 are not yet supported.

 Some section types (`layout`, `command` and `x11`) describe named elements.
 This name is provided in the section header, separated from the keyword by a space.
+Names are unique for a specific type, except for layout names, which are unique per display.

 | Section		| Option	| Default value		| Example value		| Description				| Notes
 |-----------------------|---------------|-----------------------|-----------------------|---------------------------------------|------